 - Stubbornness, resentment, and smugness are all symptoms of an over-inflated ego.

 - Attention is a limited resource, so spend it furthering your passion.

 It might sound like I regret pursing this lawsuit, and that’s not the case!
 First, we won.
 We’ve created a precedent in federal court of a blogger suing for and receiving compensation for her work.
 But more importantly, the realizations I’ve had to face made me a better person.
 It might turn out that I’ll pay far more for these lessons than I did to go to college, but they were worth learning.

 So that’s where we stand today.
-The support – both emotional and financial – that you’ve provided through this process have been incredible.
+I can’t tell you how much I appreciate the support – both emotional and financial – that you’ve provided through this process.
 Your generosity has taught me that there’s no shame in asking for help.
 And that the world is full of wonderful, kind people.
 Thank you, from the bottom of my heart.